-GEN: This represents the resources DREM

-CBL: This represents the Load data during the event

-TMNT: This is the actual underlying consumption or energy of the Loads participating in the resource.
-This is only used if the resources is registered under the Control Group PEM

-MBMA: This represents Load data for PDR resources providing Ancillary Services.
-The Scheduling Coordinator must submit Meter Data for the interval preceding, during and following the Trading Interval(s) in which they were awarded.

-To ensure accuracy and compliance with the CAISO tariff, the CAISO will have the right to audit Meter Data submitted by SCs to establish performance evaluation methodologies or Demand Response Energy Measurements.
+To ensure accuracy and compliance with the CAISO tariff, the CAISO will have the right to audit all data submittals to the MRI-s including Meter Data submitted for monitoring purposes only..

-12.7.1.1 Meter Data Submittal Timelines
+Meter Data Submittal Timelines

-SQMD must be submitted for those trade dates when the resource has received an award for Spinning or Non-Spinning Reserves, Energy, or has otherwise been dispatched in Real Time.
 Meter Data submittal timelines must be followed pursuant to section 10.3.6 of the CAISO Tariff.
 Failure to submit pursuant to the submittal timelines may result in a Rules of Conduct violation, as outlined in section 37.5.2.

 The CAISO shall calculate, account for, and settle all charges and payments for Initial Settlement Statement T+3B, using CAISO estimates for all load and generation including PDR or RDRR.
 Therefore, no meter data can be submitted for the Initial Settlement Statement T+3B calculation and Demand Response Energy Measurement for the PDR or RDRR will be based on their Expected Energy and dispatch of that resource as calculated in the Real-Time Market and as modified by any applicable corrections to the Dispatch Operating Point for the resource pursuant to CAISO Tariff Section 11.1.4.
 Scheduling Coordinators must then update these values pursuant to tariff timelines to ensure that they accurately reflect actual performance in real time.
+The CAISO will not perform estimations of Meter Data submitted for monitoring purposes only.

-12.7.2 Meter Data Submission- Pre ESDER2
+Meter Data Submission

 Both PDR and RDRR are Scheduling Coordinator Metered Entities (SCMEs).
-Therefore, each SC representing a PDR or RDRR must have a Meter Service Agreement for Scheduling Coordinators (MSA SC) in place that supports its ability to submit Settlement Quality Meter Data (SQMD) to the CAISO.
-During the time of registration of the PDR or RDRR, access to the Demand Response System (DRS) will be granted based on the information provided in the External User Application Access Request Form.
+Therefore, each SC representing a PDR or RDRR must have a Meter Service Agreement for Scheduling Coordinators (MSA SC) in place that supports its ability to submit Settlement Quality Meter Data (SQMD) to the CAISO via the MRI-S.